aiken_design_patterns/linked_list

 ) -> Eval

 Append a new element at the very end of an unordered list.
-There is no
+The anchor

 prepend_unordered(